kubedb/docs/docs/guides/mongodb/migration/databaseMigration.md

 - `extraConfiguration` — additional `mongoshake` configuration parameters.
 For example:
   - `full_sync.executor.insert_on_dup_update: "true"` — uses upsert instead of insert during full sync to handle duplicate key errors gracefully.

+For a full description of every field, see the [Migrator CRD reference](/docs/guides/mongodb/concepts/migrator).

 ## Watch Migration Progress

 Let's wait for the `LAG` to reach near zero.
 Run the following command to watch `Migrator` CR: